-If the treated area does not improve from day to day then contact the clinic for further advice by calling on 020 7435 7521.
+If the treated area does not improve from day to day, then contact the clinic for further advice by calling on 020 7435 7521.

-Costs depend on the size and type of tattoo, see below for some guidelines.
+Costs depend on the size and type of tattoo.

-A small one inch tattoo such as this chinese symbol costs £80 for each treatment.
-The whole tattoo is treated at each visit.
-The treatment is repeated every month or two.
-After eight treatments the charge is reduced to £60.
+As a rough guide, a small one-inch tattoo costs £80 for each treatment.
+The whole tattoo is treated at each visit and the treatment is repeated every one to two months.
+Many treatments maybe required.